mithom/streamlabs_chatbot_hangman/README.md

 * random words retrieved from api or given file
 * color of hangman overlay
 * how long overlay lingers after finishing game
+* option to ignore already used/guessed letters

 ### To be expected:
-* option for used letters to not count as wrong guesses (no double wrong)
 * option to lock out on wrong (word) guess
 * option to add timer before which the next guess has to happen / the words need to be found
 * add picture of streamer as head of overlay